MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Opening-a-Page-in-the-Microsoft-Dynamics-NAV-Web-Client-by-Using-a-URL.md

 ---
-title: "Opening a Page in the Microsoft Dynamics NAV Web Client by Using a URL" ms.custom: na ms.date: 05/29/2017 ms.reviewer: na
+title: "Opening a Page in the Microsoft Dynamics NAV Web Client by Using a URL"
+description: "This article describes how to open a page in the Microsoft Dynamics NAV Web Client by using a URL." ms.custom: na ms.date: 05/29/2017 ms.reviewer: na